 Tofu also contains phytoestrogens of genistein and diadzein which are known to have cardiovascular benefits.

-- HEART HEALTH: A regular intake of soy proteins has shown to reduce LDL cholesterol by as much as 35-40% , and total cholesterol by as much as 30%.
-Alpha linolenic acid, an omega-3 fatty acid found in tofu, is effective in reducing C-reactive protein that is a risk factor for heart disease and also helps in reducing arrhythmic problems.
+A regular intake of soy proteins has shown to reduce LDL cholesterol by as much as 35-40%, and total cholesterol by as much as 30%.
+Alpha linoleic acid, an omega 3 fatty acid found in tofu, is effective in reducing C-reactive protein that is a risk factor for heart disease and also helps in reducing arrhythmic problems.